Sunday, 30 April 2017

 Photography: Caroline Odogwu

-Make-up [foundation only]: Sam Simon
+Make-up: Sam Simon

 Thanks for reading.

-Always remember that you truly are amazing and are more than enough, god bless x
+Always remember that you truly are amazing and are more than enough, God bless x